 Once you have this boat bill of sale, you must use it to register your boat with the state.
 You can use the bill of sale in place of registration temporarily as long as you get registration within 30 days.

 Colorado Boat Bill of Sale Requirements

-- The names, contact information, and signatures and the buyer and seller
+- The names, contact information, and signatures of the buyer and seller

 - The hull identification number or HIN

 - The make, model, and year the vessel was built